The following materials were developed as training curricula for use in Chinese law schools.

 Teaching Manual on Clinics for Rural Issues

 This teaching manual came out of China Law Development's project on Law School Clinics for Farmers in Rural Issues.
 It includes information how setting up clinics focused on rural legal issues, teaching preparations, practice, self evaluation and further reading on the judicial and legal systems in rural areas of China.
-For more details, please see the English (pdf) and Chinese (pdf) table of contents.

 The Textbook of Practical Legal Education — Make the Classroom a Real World